AlexandriaILS/Alexandria/docs/development/getting_started.md

 GRANT
 ```

-After that's done, go ahead and run `make psql_setup` -- that should try to connect to the db and verify that everything's working.
+After that's done, go ahead and run `make db_setup` -- that should try to connect to the db and verify that everything's working.
 If the command finishes, then Alexandria can talk to your install!

 Run `make migrate` to push the db schema and then finally `make run` to start Alexandria -- at this point you're off to the races!